davidrgreen/dfpeep/README.md

 ![DFPeep](./img/dfpeep-logo.svg)

 Hello!
 I'm Douglas Frederick Peepington, DFPeep for short.
-I'm a Chrome extension that collects data about DoubleClick for Publishers(DFP) ads that are implemented with Google Publisher Tags(GPT).
+I'm a Chrome extension that collects data about DoubleClick for Publishers(DFP) ads implemented with Google Publisher Tags(GPT).
 Beyond collecting the data and presenting it to you in a Chrome DevTools panel for easy review, I also make recommendations based on the data collected.

 ## How to Install
 1. Download the zip file from https://github.com/davidrgreen/dfpeep/archive/master.zip and unzip it or git clone this locally: git clone https://github.com/davidrgreen/dfpeep.git